Aim of BLUE REVOLUTION

 THE TREASURER

-The Treasurer’s role is to manage the platform finances including its bank account in line with the financial statement, maintain a record of all donations and submit annual accounts in line with PPERA.
+The Treasurer’s role is to manage the party finances including its bank account in line with the financial statement, maintain a record of all donations and submit annual accounts in line with PPERA.
 All financial records will be retained by the Treasurer.
 All records of donations made to Blue Revolution campaigns will be reported in election returns as required to Returning Officers.
 The Electoral Commission will be informed of any donations made to Blue Revolution.

 Individuals campaigning on their own behalf will submit their own returns to the Local Authority Returning Officers as required by electoral law.